 Where you have provided information regarding the other applicant, you must ensure you do so with their full consent.

 We may occasionally send your data to countries (or international organisations) outside of the European Economic Area (EEA) that are deemed to have adequate data protection by the European Commission.
 In addition, we may transfer personal information to India & the USA.
 If we do so, we will ensure that the transfer is made pursuant to the model contract clauses published by the European Commission.
-A copy of the model contract clauses are available here.
+A copy of the model contract clauses are available on the Standard Contractual Clauses page.
 In relation to transfers to the US, we may transfer personal information pursuant to the EU-US Privacy Shield.

 Instances where we will transfer your data outside of the EU include: